arschles/go-in-5-minutes/episode14/README.md

-# Using `database/sql`
+# Building Web Pages Using `html/template`

 Go in 5 Minutes, episode 14.

-This screencast shows the basics of using the `html/template` package.
+This screencast shows the basics of using the `html/template` package to build complex web pages with Go.

 # Outline